 What is Periodontal Disease?

-Periodontal disease is also know as “gum disease”.
-Basically, it is a chronic bacterial infection of the gums and bone, and they are what support your teeth and hold them in your mouth.
+Periodontal disease is also known as “gum disease.”
+It is a chronic bacterial infection of the gums and bone, and they are what support your teeth and hold them in your mouth.
 The gums are the very foundation of the teeth.
-Periodontal disease can effect all of the teeth, or it can be localized and effect just one tooth or specific teeth.
+Periodontal disease can affect all of the teeth, or it can be localized and affect just one tooth or specific teeth.
 It all starts when plaque, the sticky, gooey, whitish-yellow film that forms on your teeth, causes your gums to become inflamed.
 Plaque has bacteria living and growing inside of it.
 If the plaque is not thoroughly removed, it will calcify and harden in calculus, or tarter.